Claiming For Medical Negligence: Can I Make a Claim?

 What Constitutes Medical Negligence in Ireland?

 Medical negligence occurs when a healthcare professional’s substandard care results in harm or injury to a patient.
 If you’ve suffered due to negligence in a public hospital or private clinic, you may be entitled to bring a claim for the pain and suffering experienced.
 Similarly, if a family member’s life has been lost due to medical negligence, a wrongful death claim may be pursued.
+Medical negligence is also referred to as medical malpractice, especially in hospital scenarios.

 To establish a successful medical negligence case, two critical aspects must be proven: